Ant Care & Keeping, Ant Facts & Stories

 • Month 6: 500 to 1500 workers.
 First true majors (>8 mm) emerge.

 • Month 9: 3000 to 6000 workers.
-The first supermajor head capsule shows up in the brood.
-A moment most keepers remember for years.
+First supermajor head capsule appears in the brood.
+Most keepers remember this moment for years.

 • Month 12: 10,000 to 20,000 workers, depending on feeding.

-These numbers are not guaranteed.
-They are what a well-fed, stable-climate captive colony tends to do.
-You can also stall growth on purpose by feeding less, which is what many keepers do to keep the colony manageable.
+None of those numbers are guaranteed.
+They’re what a well-fed, climate-stable captive colony tends to do.
+You can also slow growth on purpose by feeding less, which is what plenty of keepers do to keep the colony manageable.

 Six mistakes that kill Carebara colonies

-The same mistakes show up on forum journals over and over.
-Avoid these and your odds of getting past month six rise sharply.
+The same mistakes show up in forum journals over and over.
+Avoid these and your odds of getting past month six go way up.

-1. Heating mat without a thermostat.
-A bare mat under glass climbs past 40 °C in summer afternoons.
-We have read more than one journal that ended with a queen cooked in her own test tube.
-Always run heat through a thermostat.
+1. Heating mat with no thermostat.
+A bare mat under glass climbs past 40 °C on summer afternoons.
+I’ve read more than one journal that ended with a queen cooked in her own test tube.
+Run heat through a thermostat.
 Always.

 2. Founding-stage disturbance.
-Daily checks, moving the tube around, bright light on the queen.
-Founding queens have a stress budget and if you exhaust it, they reabsorb their brood and refuse to lay again for weeks.
+Daily peeks, moving the tube, bright light on the queen.
+Founding queens have a stress budget.
+Burn through it and they reabsorb their brood and stop laying for weeks.
 Leave them alone.

 3. Minor escapes through a “sealed” lid.
-A Carebara minor at 1.5 mm goes through any gap a hair fits in.
+A 1.5 mm Carebara minor will walk through any gap a hair fits in.
 Foam-seal every edge.
 Re-apply Fluon every six weeks.
-Inspect the outworld lid weekly, especially after dropping food in.
+Inspect the outworld lid weekly, especially after you’ve dropped food in.

 4. Damp protein left out.
-Crickets that aren’t eaten within 24 hours start moulding in an 80 percent humid arena.
-Mould attacks the colony’s outworld surfaces and triggers respiratory issues.
-Remove uneaten protein after a day.
+Crickets that aren’t eaten within 24 hours start moulding in an 80 % humid arena.
+Mould attacks the colony’s outworld surfaces and triggers respiratory problems.
+Pull uneaten protein after a day.

-5. Mite infestations from uncleaned live food.
-Crickets bought from pet shops sometimes arrive with parasitic mites.
+5. Mite infestations from dirty live food.
+Crickets from a pet shop sometimes arrive with parasitic mites.
 Mites in a Carebara colony can wipe everything except the queen within two weeks.
-Quarantine new live food in a separate container for 72 hours before feeding.
+Quarantine new live food in a separate container for 72 hours before you feed it.

 6. Substrate that dries out.
-A gypsum or soil nest that has been allowed to dry, even once, can crack and lose its hygroscopic properties.
-A thirsty Carebara colony will start eating its own larvae before it dehydrates.
+A gypsum or soil nest that’s been allowed to dry, even once, can crack and lose its hygroscopic properties.
+A thirsty Carebara colony will eat its own larvae before it dehydrates.
 Visible white piles disappearing is the early warning.
-Always keep at least one chamber humid and refill the reservoir every 7 to 10 days.
+Keep at least one chamber humid and refill the reservoir every 7 to 10 days.

 Carebara diversa vs other polymorphic species